twoBirds/twobirds-core/README.md

     </body>
 </html>
 ```
-By default upon startup twoBirds will lookup DOM nodes containing a "data-tb" attribute,
+By default upon startup twoBirds will lookup DOM nodes containing a "data-tb" attribute, and treats them as a tB class.

-and treats them as a tB class: and instance of the class is created and attached to the DOM node.
+An instance of the class will be created and attached to the DOM node.

-If the corresponding repo class doesnt exist, on-demand loading is performed recursively.
+If the corresponding class doesnt exist in the repository, on-demand loading is performed.

 ### tb() Selector and inner structure example